Robpol86/glinet-wifi-band-switch/README.md

 ### Toggle switch state

 - [x] Fire immediately when switch is toggled and get the on or off state.
-- [ ] Read the state of the switch without needing to toggle it.

 ```bash
 # from https://github.com/AzulEterno/openwrt-nlbwmoncomitter/blob/main/etc/hotplug.d/button/10-buttons